Irish economy grows by 7.8% in first quarter despite lockdown

 Activity in the construction sector fell by 23.4 per cent while activity in the distribution, transport, hotels and restaurants sector contracted by nearly 10 per cent.

-In contrast, activity in the State’s IT sector rose by 19 per cent in the quarter.
+In contrast, activity in the State’s IT sector rose by 19 per cent in the quarter while industrial output, which includes the pharma sector, rose by 12.8 per cent.

 On the consumer side, personal spending on goods and services fell by 5.1 per cent.
 This tallies with weaker retail sales seen over the period as consumer activity was restricted by lockdown.